 About me

-I am a postdoctoral research assistant, specialising in particle accelerator environmental sustainability at the John Adams Institute for Accelerator Science, University of Oxford.
-I work jointly with the ISIS Neutron and Muon Source at the Rutherford Appleton Laboratory in the UK.
+Hi!
+I am a postdoctoral research assistant specialising in particle accelerator environmental sustainability at the John Adams Institute for Accelerator Science, University of Oxford.

 Summary